cslarsen/q/README.md

     fi
     global -u

 It basically places `GTAGS` etc in your project root.
+You probably want to place the GTAGS files elsewhere and then move them over when they're finished, so that `global` won't attempt to use a half-finished gtags file (since it's run int he background; see below).

+Also, you can probably do `gtags --single-update filename` as in the original script with `git ls`, which will be faster.

 The `hooks/post-rewrite` does this:

     #! /bin/sh
     case "$1" in